Fires scorch France, Spain; temperature-related deaths soar | Science-Environment

 - France

-Firefighters struggled on Sunday to contain wildfires raging out of control in France and Spain as Europe wilts under an unusually extreme heat wave that authorities in Madrid link to a rise in excess mortality.
+Firefighters battled wildfires raging out of control in France and Spain on Sunday as Europe wilted under an unusually extreme heat wave that authorities in Madrid blamed for hundreds of deaths.

-Two huge blazes that have been consuming pine forests for six days just south of the city of Bordeaux in southwest France have forced the evacuation of some 14,000 people, including many who were set to spend their vacation at campsites.
+Two huge blazes that have consumed pine forests for six days in southwestern France have forced the evacuation of some 14,000 people, and led authorities shut down access to Europe's tallest sand dune, the much-visited Dune du Pilat.

+Water-dropping planes zig-zagged the area, as flames lapped at the edge of a farm field, and smoke blanketed the skyline above a mass of singed trees, in images shared by firefighters.

-In Spain, firefighters supported by the armed forces' emergency brigades are trying to stamp out over 30 fires consuming forests spread across the country.
+In Spain, firefighters supported by military brigades tried to stamp out over 30 fires consuming forests spread across the country.

-Spain's National Defence Department said that “the majority” of its fire-fighting aircraft have been deployed.
-Many areas are rugged, hilly terrain that makes it difficult for ground crews to access.
+Spain's National Defence Department said that “the majority” of its fire-fighting aircraft have been deployed to reach the blazes, many of which are in rugged, hilly terrain that is difficult for ground crews to access.

-Drought conditions in the Iberian Peninsula have made it particularly susceptible to wildfires, some caused by lightning, others by accident, and even some intentionally set, after a mass of hot air was blown up from Africa last week.
+Drought conditions in the Iberian Peninsula have made it particularly susceptible to wildfires — some caused by lightning, others by accident, and even some intentionally set — after a mass of hot air blew up from Africa.

+Fire season has hit parts of Europe earlier than usual this year after a dry, hot spring that the EU has attributed to climate change.
+Some countries are experiencing extended droughts, while many are sweltering in heat waves.

 So far, there have been no fire-related deaths in France or Spain.
 In Portugal, a pilot of a firefighting plane died when his aircraft crashed on Friday.

-But as temperatures remain unusually high, heat-related deaths have soared amid a heat wave that the EU considers the work of climate change.
+But as temperatures remain unusually high, heat-related deaths have soared.
+In Spain's second heat wave of the summer, many areas have repeatedly seen peaks of 43 degrees Celsius.

-In Spain the second heat wave of the summer has kept highs above 40 degrees Celsius in many areas, hitting peaks of 43 degrees Celsius regularly.

-According to Spain's Carlos III Institute, which records temperature-related fatalities daily, 360 deaths were attributed to high temperatures from July 10-15.
+According to Spain's Carlos III Institute, which records temperature-related fatalities daily, 360 deaths were attributed to high temperatures from July 10 to 15.
 That was compared with 27 temperature-related deaths the previous six days.

-The death of a street cleaner after he suffered heat stroke while working has led to the town hall of Spain's capital giving the option for its street cleaners to work in the evenings to avoid the worst spells of the day.
+The death of a street cleaner after he suffered heat stroke while working has led Madrid's town hall to give its street cleaners the option to work in the evenings to avoid the worst spells of the day.

+About half of France was under a heat wave warning Sunday, with scorching temperatures expected to climb higher on Monday.

+The government has stepped up efforts to protect people in nursing homes, the homeless and other vulnerable populations after a vicious heat wave and poor planning led to nearly 15,000 deaths in 2003, especially among the elderly.

-In France, the fire in La Teste-de-Buch near the Atlantic coast has forced 10,000 people to flee the area popular for the Arcachon seaside resort.
+Meanwhile, the fire in La Teste-de-Buch, in the Bordeaux area, has forced 10,000 people to flee at a time when many flock to the nearby Atlantic coast area for vacation.

-The Gironde regional government said on Sunday that “the situation remains unfavourable” due to gusting winds that, combined with hot and dry conditions, have fanned more flare-ups overnight.
-That led to a protracted struggle to protect campgrounds.
+The Gironde regional government said on Sunday afternoon that “the situation remains very unfavourable'' due to gusting winds that helped fan more flare-ups overnight.

+“The emergency services are prioritising protecting the population, preserving sensitive areas and limiting the progression of the fire,'' authorities said, without addressing when they might be able to bring it under control.

-A second fire near the town of Landiras, south of a valley of Bordeaux vineyards, has forced authorities to evacuate 4,100 people this week, including some 1,900 on Saturday.
+A second fire near the town of Landiras, south of a valley of Bordeaux vineyards, has forced authorities to evacuate 4,100 people this week.

 Authorities said that one flank has been brought under control by the dumping of white sand along a two-kilometer (1.2-mile) stretch.
 Another flank, however, remains unchecked.